 DBHDS has continued with numerous initiatives to improve timely connection to behavioral services, as well as to improve the quality of said services.
-As it relates to connecting people in need, over the past 6 months improvement has been seen in the percentage of individuals with a need for this service being connected to a behaviorist within 30 days, with aggregate performance improving since the previous report (69% to 71%).
-This report has noted several undertakings that DBHDS believes will continue to bolster timely connectivity to this service.
-These include significant updates to the search engine and the creation of an automated form linked on the behavioral service website that will make it easier for providers to enter and update their profiles on the search engine.
+As it relates to connecting people in need, over the past 6 months improvement has been seen in the percentage of individuals with a need for this service being connected to a behaviorist within 30 days, with aggregate performance improving since the previous report (71% to 74%).
+This report has noted several undertakings that DBHDS continues forward with that may be correlated with improved performance toward the required 86% metric.

 DBHDS continues to use the BSPARI to complete reviews of behavior programs to determine adherence to the Practice Guidelines for Behavior Support Plans.
 An important part of these reviews is providing copies of scored BSPARIs to behaviorists, along with feedback sessions where DBHDS can outline areas in adherence with the Practice Guidelines, outline areas not in adherence, and provide resources when applicable.
-DBHDS is not aware of any other state has created an automated quality review and resource tool for behaviorally analytic services and is using BCBAs® with extensive practical experience to provide pinpointed feedback on adherence to quality framework guidelines.
+DBHDS is not aware of any other state has created an automated quality review and resource tool for behaviorally analytic services and is using BCBAs[®] with extensive practical experience to provide pinpointed feedback on adherence to quality framework guidelines.
 DBHDS has also not found this in review of behavioral literature.
-Adherence to the Practice Guidelines as demonstrated in BSPARI scores appear to be improving across reporting periods, as can be observed in Table 6.
-Importantly, for the first time the criterion level for compliance indicator 7.19 has been met.
+Adherence to the Practice Guidelines as demonstrated in BSPARI scores is improving across reporting periods, as can be observed in Table 5 and the related graph.
+Importantly, the criterion level for CI 7.19 has now been met twice consecutively.

-DBHDS continues to require training on this service for support coordinators, and offers training and resources for professionals.
+DBHDS continues to require training on this service for support coordinators and offers training and resources for professionals.
 Many trainings and resources, as well as past offerings of introductory and advanced training on behavior analysis topics from venerable experts in the field, are freely available on the DBHDS Behavioral Services website.